bbauska/meta-html-css-in-depth/readme.md

 </p>
 <!-- ![](images/image025.png){width="2.6041666666666665in" height="4.90625in"} -->

-The content attribute for Robots has four possible values.
-Index tells the bot to analyze the page.
-Follow tells the bot to also visit all links on the web page.
-No index tells the bot not to analyze the page.
+The content attribute for Robots has four possible values. <i>Index</i> tells the bot to analyze the page. <i>Follow</i> tells the bot to also visit all links on the web page. <i>No index</i> tells the bot not to analyze the page.
-Some bots will ignore this so it\'s best not to rely on this to stop bots from analyzing your page and no follow tells the bot not to visit links on the web page.
+Some bots will ignore this so it\'s best not to rely on this to stop bots from analyzing your page and <i>no follow</i> tells the bot not to visit links on the web page.
 Again, some bots will ignore this value so it\'s best not to rely on it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->